AnanyaS017/Pharmacy-Management-Backend-System/System_Design_Document.md

 # 1. Project Objective

 The Pharmacy Backend System is a REST API application developed using Node.js, Express.js, PostgreSQL, and Redis.
-The system allows users to manage medicines, place orders, maintain inventory, search medicines, implement Redis caching, generate low stock alerts, and recommend medicines based on category.
+The system allows users to manage medicines, place orders, maintain inventory, search medicines, and receive medicine recommendations.
+It implements Redis caching for performance, Redis-based distributed locking for concurrency control, and a real-time WebSocket event for low stock alerts.
+It also integrates an AI-powered medicine recommendation feature based on user-submitted symptoms.

 ---